Coral Lansbury

 Coral Magnolia Lansbury (14 October 1929 – 3 April 1991) was an Australian-born feminist writer and academic.
 Working in the United States from 1969 until her death, she became Distinguished Professor of English and Dean of Graduate Studies at Rutgers University.

 A former child actor and scriptwriter, Lansbury was the author of several works of fiction and non-fiction.
 The latter included The Reasonable Man: Trollope's Legal Fiction (1970), Elizabeth Gaskell: The Novel of Social Crisis (1975), and The Old Brown Dog: Women, Workers, and Vivisection in Edwardian England (1985).
 Her best-known novel was The Grotto (1989).

-Lansbury's biological son, Malcolm Turnbull, became the 29th Prime Minister of Australia.
+Lansbury's son, Malcolm Turnbull, became the 29th Prime Minister of Australia.

 Early life and education

 Lansbury was born in Melbourne, Victoria, to an English mother, May Lansbury (née Morle), and an Australian father, Oscar Vincent Stephen Lansbury.
 Her parents were stage actors in London.
-She was a distant cousin of the British film and television actor Angela Lansbury.
+She was a second cousin of the British film and television actor Angela Lansbury.
 Her paternal grandparents were Arthur Thomas Lansbury from London, who emigrated to Australia in 1884, and Ellen Smith, an Australian whose paternal grandparents were Irish and maternal grandparents English.

 Lansbury attended North Sydney Girls High School and sat the NSW Leaving Certificate in 1945, entering the University of Sydney in 1947 as an unmatriculated student.
 In 1948 she won the Henry Lawson poetry prize for Krubi of the Illawarra.
 She studied Arts (history, anthropology and archaeology) and achieved first-class honours, but she was ineligible to graduate as she had not matriculated.
 Her student card is in the University of Sydney archives.
 She was the recipient of the George Arnold Wood Memorial Prize (aeq), awarded annually for proficiency in History II, and the Maud Stiles Memorial Prize (aeq), awarded annually to a woman student for proficiency in History II.

 She wrote a master's thesis in 1967 at the University of Auckland titled Arcady and Utopia: a study of the influence of Charles Dickens on Australian life and culture with special reference to the life and ideas of William Guthrie Spence.
+She wrote an entry on Charles Dickens for the Australian Dictionary of Biography.
 The title of her 1969 doctoral thesis was Australia in English literature in the nineteenth century.
 Afterwards, she moved to Philadelphia in the United States.